-Office Hours: M,W,F 10:00 - 11:00 and F 2:00 - 3:00 (other times by appointment)
+Office Hours: Monday, 10:15 - 11:15; Thursday, 10:00 - 12:00, 2:00 - 3:00.

 Text: Mathematics for Elementary Teachers, Musser, Burger and Peterson, 2008, Eighth Edition, Wiley Publishing.

 Course Goals: The primary goals of this course are to provide a deeper understanding of mathematical concepts, methods of reasoning, and techniques of calculation that are taught in the elementary grades.
 Specifically, a successful student will be able to